BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 #### Generate Short Zip Files

 This script is used to generate the short zip files of the repositories.
-It is really usefull as i didn't want to reprocess the files, so i just packed them in zip files using the `generateShortZipFiles.sh`.
+It is really usefull as i didn't want to reprocess the files, so i just packed them in zip files using the `generate_short_zip_files.sh`.

 ##### Configuration